cheat-sheets/game-theory-cheat-sheet/README.md

 Trade is strategy-proof:
 - An agent have a private value for buying (or selling) an indivisible good.
 He declares this value truthfully.
 - Other agents declare whether they are willing to buy or sell at that price.

 ---

+### VCG

+The **Vickrey-Clarke-Groves** (VCG) mechanism is a general way for self-interested agents to choose a social-welfare maximizing outcome.
+It works in quasilinear utility settings, i.e. where monetary payments are applied, although has some weaknesses (listed below).

+**Examples of where it can be used**

+- Privatization - a government privatizing a public utility like a power plant doesn't aim to maximize revenue, but to ensure that the right buyer wins.
+- Building a bridge - businesses on both sides of a river need to decide whether to build a bridge, and if so how to pay for it.
+- Scheduling meetings between people who value times differently and may not tell the truth
+- Buying a path in a network - shipping along privately owned railroads

+**Qualities**
+- truthful - has truth as a dominant strategy
+- Pareto efficient - makes efficient choice (not including payments)

+Under additional assumptions about the setting, can satisfy:
+ - Weak budget balance
+ - Interim individual rationality

+**History**
+- Vickrey was the first who defined them in auction settings - 2nd price auctions, Vickrey auctions
+- Clarke generalized it to a more general class of settings and defined a pivotal mechanisms
+- Groves gave a more general class of such mechanisms.

+---

+**Groves** mechanism - a direct transferable utility mechanism such that:
+  - it selects the outcome that maximizes the total utility for all agents
+  - every agent:
+      - gets paid everyone else's utility under the allocation that is actually chosen, except his own (but he gets that directly as utility)
+      - gets charged an amount based on an arbitrary function of the values of the other agents

+**Vickrey-Clarke-Groves** (VCG) mechanism (aka **Pivotal mechanism**) - a Groves mechanism such
+that:
+  - it selects the outcome that maximizes the total utility for all agents
+  - every agent pays his "social cost":
+      - gets paid everyone else's utility under the allocation that is actually chosen, except his own (but he gets that directly as utility)
+      - gets charged everyone's utility in the world where he doesn't participate

+In the VCG mechanism:
+ - agents who don't affect the outcome pay 0
+ - (pivotal) agents who make things worse for others by existing, pay more than 0
+ - (pivotal) agents who make things better for others by existing, get paid

+#### Theorem

+Truth telling is a dominant strategy under any Groves mechanism including the pivotal  mechanism (a VCG mechanism)

+#### Theorem (Green-Laffont)

+Suppose that for all agents any utility function is possible.
+Then a Pareto efficient mechanism has truthful reporting as a dominant strategy for all agents and preferences only if it is Groves mechanism.

+---

+#### VCG Limitations

+**Privacy**

+VCG requires agents to fully reveal their private information.
+This private information may have value to agents that extends beyond the current interaction.
+For example, the agents may know that they will compete with each other again in the future.

+**Susceptibility to collusion**

+Agents can benefit by colluding.
+For example 2 agents can increase their valuation for an outcome, which will decrease their payment.

+**VCG is not frugal**

+The gap between agent's true cost and the payment they could receive under VCG is unbounded.
+VCG can end up paying  arbitrarily more than an agent is willing to accept (or equivalently charging arbitrarily less than an agent is willing to pay).

+**Revenue Monotonicity Violated**

+Revenue always weakly increases as agents are added.
+An agent could pretend to be 2 agents and eliminate his payment.
+(Sybil attack)

+**Cannot Return All Revenue to Agents**

+We might want to find some way of returning the mechanism's profits back the agents.
+However, the possibility of receiving a rebate after the mechanism has been run changes the agents' incentives.

+---

+**Theorem**

+The VCG mechanism is **ex-post individual rational** when the choice set monotonicity and no negative externalities properties hold.

+An environment exhibits **choice-set monotonicity** if for all agents the set of outcomes that are achievable without that agent present is a weak subset  of the set of outcomes that are possible when that agent is present.

+An environment exhibits **no negative externalitites** if for all agents and all choices that can be made without that agent, the agent's own valuation for each of these choices is non-negative.

+---

+**Theorem**

+The VCG mechanism is weakly budget-balanced when the **no single-agent effect** property holds.

+**No single-agent effect** - if I drop an agent *i* and then I pick some other choice instead without *i*, everybody other than *i* is at least as happy with the new choice as with the old choice.

+**Theorem (Krishna & Perry, 1998)**

+In any Bayesian game setting in which VCG is ex post individually rational, VCG collects at least as much revenue as any other efficient and ex interim individually-rational mechanism.

+A useful  corollary: VCG is as budget balanced as any efficient mechanism can be: it satisfies weak budget balance in every case where any dominant strategy, efficient and ex interim individually-rational mechanism is able to.

+---